-Is it Worth Buying a Video Game More Than Once?
+Is It Worth It to Buy a Video Game More Than Once?

-This topic has come up in places online more than once comes up both online and offline.
+In the gaming community, the topic of buying video games more than once comes up both online and offline.
 The question that people ask me is always more or less the same: “Do you ever buy a game more than once?”

-I’ll answer that question by saying: “Yes, I have—on at least one occasion.”
+I answer that question by saying: “Yes, I have—on at least one occasion.”

-In fact, lately I keep running into situations where I end up buying games more than once.
+Lately, I've been running into situations where I end up buying a game more than once.
 Collectors or hoarders are definitely the types to do this in every form.
-Personally, I've bought retail, boxed, or digital editions of games (although less often nowadays seeing as it often costs more, is inferior in some way, and I don’t particularly like going to shopping malls to get them like I used to), as well as digital versions of games.
+Personally, I've bought retail, boxed, or digital editions of games (although less often nowadays, seeing as it often costs more, is inferior in some way, or I don’t particularly like going to shopping malls to get them as I used to).

-In games, I’m the type who would rather hoard stuff than drop it or sell it.
-For example, in S.T.A.L.K.E.R.
-I have plenty of guns, and I end up stocking up on them instead of just selling them.
+I’m the type of gamer who would rather hoard stuff than drop it or sell it.
+For example, in S.T.A.L.K.E.R., I have plenty of guns, and I end up stocking up instead of selling them.
 The only time I would even sell one is when I already have one in my own personal collection.
 Then it costs money to restore them enough to sell them, and at that point, I’d rather own the mint condition one that the broken one, so then I need to repair both, so I can keep one and sell the other.

-It’s kind of an achievement hunting type thing.
-Look, in S.T.A.L.K.E.R.
-I have a mint condition assault rifle, even though I’ll never use it, because my submachine gun does more damage and is superior in virtually every way imaginable.
+It’s an achievement hunting thing.
+For example, in S.T.A.L.K.E.R., I have a mint condition assault rifle . . . but I’ll never use it, because my submachine gun does more damage and is superior in virtually every way imaginable.

-If I own a retail copy of a game, I’m still tempted to get a digital copy, because they often come with bundled extras, including DLC for the base game that you can play, they’ll last longer than a physical copy (even if the file you download gets deleted or something, you can still re-download it from the website), the digital copy might boast other features like multiplayer (especially through Steam), they might not have DRM like the boxed copy, and they’re more likely to be compatible with your PC (especially if it’s an older game), and that there is no DRM (unlike in the boxed copy).
+If I own a retail copy of a game, I’m still tempted to get a digital copy, because they often come with bundled extras—including DLC for the base game.
+They’ll also last longer than a physical copy (even if the file you download gets deleted or something, you can still re-download it from the website).
+Other pros include possible digital-exclusive features (especially through Steam), the likeliness that they are compatible with your PC (especially if it’s an older game), and that there is no DRM (unlike in the boxed copy).

-If I own the game on Steam, I’ll still buy it on GOG if I like it and the price is right, because there’s no DRM, possible extra content that doesn’t come with the Steam version, and the GOG copy is a legitimate copy and not just a licence for the game like on Steam, which can be revoked at any time for any reason.
+If I own the game on Steam, I’ll still buy it on GOG if I like it and the price is right.
+Because there’s no DRM on GOG, any additional content that doesn’t come with the Steam version will be available.
+Also, the GOG copy is a legitimate copy and not just a license for the game (like on Steam), which can be revoked at any time for any reason.

-If I own the game on GOG, I’m less likely to get a Steam edition of the game unless it sports other features that the GOG copy lacks.
-This is the case with Ghost Recon, which has the expanions on Steam, but not on GOG.com.
+If I own the game on GOG, I’m less likely to get a Steam edition of the game—unless it sports other features that the GOG copy lacks.
+This is the case with Ghost Recon, which has the expansions on Steam, but not on GOG.com.
 I own a copy on both platforms.

-There are different camps when it comes to this practice.
+There are different camps when it comes to this.
 Some argue that it’s not worth having a game that already own, when you could just buy another game that you don’t already have instead.
-That in the end it's a waste of money
+That in the end, it's a waste of money.

 But there are situations where it might be necessary or at least convenient.
 Let’s look at some of the reasons why people buy games more than once: